BeamMW/docs-gitbook/mining/solo-mining-beam.md

 openssl req -x509 -newkey rsa:4096 -keyout beam-stratum-key.pem -out beam-stratum-crt.pem -days 3650 -nodes -subj '/CN=localhost’
 ```

-Rename the SSL Certificate and Key files created by the output.&#x20;
+Rename the SSL Certificate and Key files created by the output.

 The output should be similar to the following: